chrisgrieser/shimmering-focus/docs/special-syntax.md

 ![](https://user-images.githubusercontent.com/73286100/148688725-f0c3e0a6-0712-4ead-b787-cf56dafc8e40.gif)

-## Multi-line Admonitions
+## Multi-line Admonitions (⚠️ Deprecated)
 Using triple-blockquotes (`>>>`) will create admonitions which work in all three modes.
 No Plugin or `cssclass` required.

+---
+⚠️ Due to the new Callout Syntax in Obsidian 0.14, this feature will be deprecated and removed from the theme in the foreseeable future.

+---

 ![](https://user-images.githubusercontent.com/73286100/148685705-2575e205-4554-4474-96e2-50d65d486e64.gif)

 ## Multi-Color-Highlighting
 - Surround highlights with `*` or `**` for alternative highlight colors (`*==cyan==*` and `**==yellow==**`).
-- You can use the [Extra Markdown Commands Plugin](https://obsidian.md/plugins?id=obsidian-extra-md-commands) to get hotkeys for them.

 ## Spoiler Syntax
 Emphasized Strikethroughs (`*~~spoiler~~*`) will selectively hide text, except when hovered or the active line.